 The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support the College's core activities.
 The College currently holds no restricted reserves.
-As at the balance sheet date the Income and Expenditure reserve stands in deficit at negative £4,263,000 (2019/20: negative reserves of £3,225,000).
-It is the Corporation's intention to improve the reserves position over the life of the strategic plan by limiting operational losses during the duration of the PFI contract and liquidising assets where appropriate.
+As at the balance sheet date the Income and Expenditure reserve stands in credit at positive £4,669,000 (2021/22: positive reserves of £2,598,000).
+It is the Corporation's intention to continue to improve the reserves position over the life of the strategic plan by limiting operational losses during the duration of the PFI contract and liquidising assets where appropriate.